Skewnart/rust-learnings/README.md

 git clone https://github.com/skewnart/rust-learnings.git
 cd rust-learnings

-## Uncomment in main.rs your wanted module

-cargo build
+## Just launch run command to see all possible options

 cargo run

+## and then launch it with the wanted module number

+cargo run -- 10
 ```